Anna Tivel: Biography

-Tivel’s seventh studio album Animal Poem released on August 29, 2025 via Fluff & Gravy Records to widespread critical acclaim.
-NPR included it in their New Music Friday broadcast with Stephen Thompson saying, "Just gorgeous through and through - I have a new favorite song with every listen," and WMOT's Jessie Scott adding, "I kind of find her in the vein of beat poets, and I'm just enthralled with what she does."
+Tivel’s seventh studio album Animal Poem was released on August 29, 2025 via Fluff & Gravy Records.
+NPR included it in their New Music Friday broadcast with WMOT's Jessie Scott aligning her work with that of beat poets.
 Pitchfork gave the album a 7.6 rating, calling Tivel "a wizard on par with The Weather Station at turning nature into a character unto itself."